SAVED FROM DEMOLITION: Rock Island

 This is the only photo we have found

-This 1939 MnDOT photo of the northern Rock Island area of the original Lilac Park on Minnetonka Boulevard shows the rock garden and oval pool.
+This 1939 MnDOT photo of the northern Rock Island area of the original Lilac Park on Minnetonka Boulevard shows the original park design by Arthur Nichols.
 The homes behind the park are on Toledo Avenue.

 More than twenty people showed up for a major Rock Island cleanup event.
 Amazing hard workers.
 Wonderful volunteers.